ianchute/toady/README.md

 ### Basic Usage

-Below is a very simple example using the Iris dataset.
+Below is a very simple example using the <a href="https://www.kaggle.com/c/titanic">Iris dataset</a>.

 ```python
 import pandas as pd